lmullen/jsr/issues/vol13/Hartsock.markdown

 When Root went to Paris in 1851 for study and exposure to culture, the Mercer Street Church, held a farewell concert.
 Fanny Crosby also wrote a farewell song for Root.
-In Paris, on July 4, 1851, Root sang some American patriotic tunes, and then "The Marseillaise"—banned in France.
+In Paris, on July 4, 1851, Root sang some American patriotic tunes, and then "The Marseillaise"---banned in France.
-The next month he returned to New York to collaborate with Fanny Crosby on *The Flower Queen*, a cantata—the word cantata was used to differentiate the harmless stage production from the opera or music hall. *The Flower Queen* was produced 500 times.
+The next month he returned to New York to collaborate with Fanny Crosby on *The Flower Queen*, a cantata---the word cantata was used to differentiate the harmless stage production from the opera or music hall. *The Flower Queen* was produced 500 times.